cardboard-iguana/cardboard-iguana.com/log/2022-03-27-itprotv-comptia-security-plus.md

 This episode is a walk-through of the Microsoft Endpoint Security Manager.

 Heh.
-Dan Lowery gives a shout-out to Signal as an example of end-to-end encrypted messaging.
+Dan Lowrie gives a shout-out to Signal as an example of end-to-end encrypted messaging.

 ### Mobile Device Connections